webplantmedia/wc-gallery/readme.txt

 1. Uzip the `wc-gallery.zip` folder.
 2. Upload the `wc-gallery` folder to your `/wp-content/plugins` directory.
 3. In your WordPress dashboard, head over to the *Plugins* section.
-4. Activate *WordPress Canvas Gallery*.
+4. Activate *WP Canvas - Gallery*.

 == Frequently Asked Questions ==